viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on the block diagram's name, select "Create HDL Wrapper," and select "Let Vivado manage wrapper."

-Now we create the design outputs: Click "Generate Bitstream" in the Flow Navigator on the left.
+Now, we create the design outputs: Click "Generate Bitstream" in the Flow Navigator on the left.
 Synthesis and Implementation will be run automatically before bitstream generation.
 There should be no errors.

 Last but not least, we need to export the hardware specification to an XSA file.
 Go to File|Export|Export Hardware, and select "Include Bitstream".